-For all companies that face endless email spams, ransomware and server attacks, and for companies that want to protect their websites and critical systems against DDOS or any other kind of malicious attacks coming from hacked systems behind offending IPs, we introduce you to a resource that has been specifically designed to keep corporate systems safe and just ready to deliver the requested corporate workload.
+For all companies that face endless email spams, ransomware and server attacks, and for companies that want to protect their websites and critical systems against DDOS or any other kind of malicious attacks coming from hacked systems behind offending IPs, we introduce you to a resource that has been specifically designed to keep corporate systems safe and just ready to deliver the requested workload.

 After all the efforts undertaken to prevent click-fraud and mail-spam, we have created, through our own entity, a list of offending IPs out of a set of successful algorithms that will work worldwide.

-This list has grown to more than 120,000 offending IPs that, if used to attack altogether, or by groups, could cause a tremendous negative impact in any corporate network or system.
+This list has grown to more than 160,000 offending IPs that, if used to attack altogether, or by groups, could cause a tremendous negative impact in any corporate network or system.
 And it grows every day by a number of newly detected Offending IPs that we add to our list.
-This list, used in any kind of firewalls (even those of the servers systems) and updated 96 times a day, become the best tool to avoid DDOS, SQL Server Injection, SMTP, SPAM and RANSOMWARE attacks to websites, corporate networks and critical systems.
+This list, used in any kind of firewall (even those of the servers systems) and updated 96 times a day, become the best tool to avoid BRUTE-FORCE, DDOS, SQL Server Injection, SMTP, SPAM and RANSOMWARE attacks to websites, corporate networks and critical systems.